 This course introduces students to psychiatric and mental health nursing for individuals, families, and groups.
 Emphasis is on self-understanding in the student, medication and non-medication interventions, group interventions, therapeutic environments, and therapeutic communication within the nurse-client relationship.
-Commonly occurring mental health disorders are studied including addictive behaviors, personality disorders, and mood disorders.
+Commonly occurring mental health disorders are studied including addictive behaviors, personality disorders, thought disorders, and mood disorders.
 Clinical practicum experiences will occur in traditional and non-traditional mental health care settings.
 This course is required for the B.S. in Nursing.
 Only students progressing in the Nursing major may register for this course.

 NURS430 is a 3 credit course.